 The National WWII Museum tells the story of the American experience in the war that changed the world—why it was fought, how it was won, and what it means today—so that future generations will know the price of freedom and be inspired by what they learn.
 Dedicated in 2000 as The National D-Day Museum and now designated by Congress as America’s National WWII Museum, the institution celebrates the American spirit, the teamwork, optimism, courage and sacrifices of the men and women who fought on the battlefront and served on the Home Front.
 Since opening, the Museum has become one of America’s leading cultural institutions—welcoming over 8 million visitors, ranking as the #1 attraction in New Orleans by TripAdvisor, providing resources and training for hundreds of thousands of students and teachers, and reaching millions through its online historical content exploring one of he most catastrophic and transforming events of the 20th century.

-The Bob & Dolores Hope Foundation was established to provide for and to assure the continuation of the philanthropic ideals of Bob and Dolores Hope by supporting organizations that bring HOPE to those in need, and those who served to protect our nation.
-The Foundation also honors and preserves the “Spirit of Bob Hope” and his legacy as an entertainer, comedian, patriot, humanitarian, and supporter of US military service members.
-In addition to its generous support of Expressions of America, The Bob & Dolores Hope Foundation advances the Museum’s educational mission and preserves the legacy of Bob Hope through its support of numerous Museum programs, including BB’s Stage Door Canteen, Tickets for Troops, the Bob & Dolores Hope Summer Theater Camp, the Bob Hope Dog Tag Experience, and So Ready for Laughter: The Legacy of Bob Hope traveling exhibit, and more.
+Bob & Dolores Hope Foundation was established to provide for and to assure the continuation of the humanitarian and philanthropic values of the founders, Bob and Dolores Hope, by supporting organizations that bring HOPE to those in need, and those who served to protect our nation.
+The Foundation also honors and preserves the “Spirit of Bob Hope” and his legacy as an entertainer, comedian, patriot, humanitarian, philanthropist, golfer, and supporter of US military service members.
+In addition to its generous support as Presenting Sponsor of Expressions of America, Bob & Dolores Hope Foundation advances the Museum’s educational mission and preserves the legacy of Bob Hope through its support of numerous Museum programs, including BB’s Stage Door Canteen, Tickets for Troops, Bob & Dolores Hope Summer Theater Camp, Bob Hope Dog Tag Experience, So Ready for Laughter: The Legacy of Bob Hope traveling exhibit, and more.

 ADDITIONAL SUPPORT for Expressions of America